Annual Meeting and Election

 - Collaboration with Pacific Art Movement’s Annual Asian Film Festival

-- Yalda Celebration with Shourangizan Ensable at IAC
+- Yalda Celebration with Gelareh Sheibani at IAC

 - Turkey Trot 5K Walks by the PCC Youth Committee

-- Screening “The Seed of Sacred Fig” in collaboration with the Digital Gym Cinema
+- Screening “It was an accident” collaboration with the Digital Gym Cinema

 - Nowruz Preparation at the Iranian School of San Diego

-- Presentation of Haft-seen along with literary, cultural, and historical exhibits at seven San Diego Public Libraries
+- Presentation of Haft-seen exhibits at seven San Diego Public Libraries

 - ISSD Nowruz Celebration at Lewis Middle School